dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 metaversal leyline, which lies below the surface of language and culture.
 The origin of semiotics is symmetry, which is the concept from which all else can be defined.
-Origin, both in the cartesian sense and in the sense of the beginning.
+Origin, both in the cartesian sense and in the sense of the Beginning.

 Without symmetry, nearly nothing else is defined, nor is it discretizable or foldable.
 Without symmetry, there are no spaces.
 With